The TASEP speed process: Two-dimensional marginals of the TASEP speed process

 Having the hole in the bottom line at position 0 has probability $\bar{y}$ and this is independent of having a second class particle at position $k$.

 Similarly, to have $\hat U_0,\hat U_k\in[x,y]$ we need the configuration

 with intermediate configuration leaving the queue empty at position 1.
-Let $S_j$ be the number of particles in the top line in positions $\{1,\dots,j\}$ minus the number of particles in the bottom line in those positions.
-The condition that the queue ends up non empty is equivalent to $\{\max_{0<j<k-1} S_j \ge 1\}$.
+Let $S_j$ be the number of particles in the top line in positions $\{1,\ldots,j\}$ minus the number of particles in the bottom line in those positions.
+The condition that the queue ends up nonempty is equivalent to $\{\max_{0<j<k-1} S_j \ge1\}$.
 The claim follows.